-Through Act for Change fund we have employed five passionate young women as Gender Equality Peer Educators to train and support young women to develop campaigns that will change the world, end misogyny and create a fairer and more just society for all.
+Through Act for Change fund we have employed passionate young women as Gender Equality Peer Educators to train and support young women to develop campaigns that will change the world, end misogyny and create a fairer and more just society for all.

 Why Peer Education works?
 Young people listen to and are influenced by other young people and together develop the most appropriate responses to the issues and problems they are facing.